knbz/security-advisor/iam.md

 # Managing service access
 {: #service-access}

-As an account owner, you can manage access to instances of {{site.data.keyword.security-advisor_long}}, by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
+As an account owner, you can manage access to instances of {{site.data.keyword.security-advisor_long}}, by using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 By setting policies within your account that create different levels of access for different users, you can ensure that each instance of {{site.data.keyword.security-advisor_short}} is secure.
 {: shortdesc}

 For more information about IAM, see [IAM Access](/docs/iam?topic=iam-userroles).